parflow/parflow/docs/user_manual/source/pftools.rst

 The tables that follow `4.1 <#pftools1>`__, `4.2 <#pftools2>`__ and
 `4.3 <#pftools3>`__ provide a list of ParFlow commands with short descriptions grouped according to their function.
-The last two columns in this table indicate what examples from §4.3 `common_pftcl`, if any, the command is used in and whether the command is compatible with a terrain following grid domain formulation.
+The last two columns in this table indicate what examples from §4.3 :ref:`common_pftcl`, if any, the command is used in and whether the command is compatible with a terrain following grid domain formulation.